 The City of Arts and Sciences is one of the twelve treasures of Spain.
 Valencia’s most modern tourist must-see sight is this complex…it is the crown jewel of Turia Gardens.
 This area is home to multiple modern, sleek, and atypical buildings that are complemented with the Spanish sun and surrounding nature.
 ‘THE CITY OF ARTS AND SCIENCES’ was created by the Valencian architect Santiago Calatrava.
 There are six main buildings, all with different use and purpose.
 Even if you are not up to pay or participate in the buildings’ activities, this is a lovely place to visit during the day to walk around, take photos, and explore.
 Around the beautiful white buildings, there are bodies of bright blue water where guests can rent canoes, kayaks, and even “waterballs” (fun for children!).
 People usually spend up to around 3 hours while in this area.
 La ‘Ciudad de las Artes y las Ciencias’ is located at the edge of the old Turia riverbed on the far east side.
 It is most easily accessible by bike, EMT bus lines (13, 14, 15, 19, 35, 95, 40), or taxi.
 A trip to Valencia always calls for a trip to the City of Arts and Sciences.

 We begin with one of the buildings, the ‘L’OCEANOGRAFIC’ building, which opened in 2003.
-This is the largest aquarium in Europe!
+This is said to be the largest and best aquarium in Europe!
 If that does not already have you sold and convinced, there are many other reasons to visit.
 They have representations of each of the planet’s aquatic environments: Antarctic, Arctic, Islands, Mediterranean, Oceans, Temperate and Tropical Seas, and Wetlands.
-They also have a Dolphinarium which hosts a dolphin show several times a day.
+They also have a Dolphinarium, which hosts a dolphin show several times a day.
 The aquarium is famous for their underwater-tunnels, where visitors walk through the large tanks and are surrounded by the aquatic life.
 Right now, they have a “Sleeping with Sharks” activity, where visitors “camp” out in the shark tunnel and lay down under and watch the creatures swim above.
 When you are done, you can go to the Underwater Restaurant called Submarine, which allows you to dine while enjoying the fish-filled tanks that hold over 10,000 different species.
 In the summer, the L’Oceanographic is open from 10:00h to 0:00h.

 Next, the ‘MUSEU DE LES CIÈNCIES PRINCIPE FELIPE’ is also a spectacular place for the family to visit.
 This modern science museum is quite interactive, including hands-on exhibitions that stimulate education through science and technology.
 This space is over 26,000 square meters and is often holding temporary exhibitions, meaning there is always something new to see and do!
 The museum also does what they call “experimental classrooms” where guests can sign up for a more hands-on demonstration and understanding of specific scientific principles.
 In the summer the Museu de Les Ciencias is open from 10:00h to 21:00h.The universe is infinitely fascinating, those of us in Valencia are lucky enough to be offered a glimpse into this undying mystery at the Hemisfèric- Spain’s largest projection hall.
 The ‘HEMISFÈRIC’ combines music and astronomy in a one-of-a-kind opportunity to observe the summer night sky.